axibase/atsd-use-cases/workshop/roman-time-keeping.md

   ![](./images/rome-16.png)

-  * Leap years were considered unluckey and were occasionally skipped during tough years, for example during the [Punic Wars](https://en.wikipedia.org/wiki/Punic_Wars), against Carthage.
-Sometimes they were "closed" early, for example 363 BCE was called to terminate early to fight plague.
+  * Leap years were considered unlucky and were occasionally skipped during tough years, for example during the [Punic Wars](https://en.wikipedia.org/wiki/Punic_Wars), against Carthage.
+Sometimes they were "closed" early, for example 363 BCE was called to an end early to fight plague.

 #### Republican Month